Predictive Communications for Low-Altitude Networks: Introduction

 The opportunity to master this environment lies in harnessing a powerful, yet underutilized, resource: {\em imperfect but statistically robust predictability}.
 This foresight is derived from two pillars: the a priori knowledge of mission-driven flight plans filed with a central authority \cite{LiChe:J24b,LiuXuWanChe:J20,LiChe:J24}, as illustrated in Fig.~\ref{fig:LAE_LAAN}, and the quasi-static nature of the large-scale radio environment, which can be captured in models like radio maps \cite{HeAiGuaWan:J19,SunChe:J24,WanZhaNieYu:M25}, as illustrated in Fig.~\ref{fig:Radio_Map}.
 This available foresight allows us to shift from a reactive to a proactive design philosophy fundamentally.

 This paper introduces a layered {\em predictive communication} framework that is explicitly designed to harness this imperfect foresight.
 The key to unlocking unprecedented efficiency and control is to hierarchically decompose the network management problem in a way that matches the intrinsic structure of the predictive information itself.
 Our framework translates the coarse, long-horizon global predictions into strategic directives, while leveraging precise, short-horizon local data for tactical execution and operational efficiency.
-Our key contributions are made as follows: \begin{itemize} \item We establish foundational principles of predictive communication in low-altitude networks, demonstrating the predictability of both trajectory and radio environment, and illustrating how these can be leveraged to forecast future channel states. \item We analyze the hierarchical nature of predictive uncertainty, identifying a fundamental trade-off between predictive range and accuracy across central, local, and individual network echelons. \item We propose a layered predictive communication framework, built upon the above hierarchical understanding.
-This framework decomposes the predictive cross-layer resource allocation problem into three layers: a strategic layer for network-level routing using coarse information, a tactical layer for group-level timing coordination, and an operational layer for precise link-level power allocation.
-A case study demonstrates the framework's effectiveness in mitigating more than 10 dB of cross-tier interference. \end{itemize}
+Our key contributions are made as follows: \begin{itemize} \item {We formalize the concept of \emph{predictive communication} for low-altitude networks, establishing its feasibility upon two pillars: a priori mission trajectories and large-scale radio environment models.
+We also analyze the hierarchical nature of this predictive information, revealing a fundamental trade-off between predictive range and accuracy that governs system design.} \item {We propose a novel layered predictive communication framework that is structurally matched to this information hierarchy.
+The framework decomposes the complex network management problem into three distinct layers: strategic long-term routing, tactical mid-term coordination, and operational short-term policy optimization, enabling a robust and efficient use of imperfect foresight.} \item {We demonstrate our framework's dual utility.
+Its effectiveness is quantitatively validated in a case study on interference mitigation, while its versatility is conceptually demonstrated by outlining how the same architecture, through tailored objectives and constraints, can proactively address security threats like jamming, spoofing, and interception.} \end{itemize}

+{The rest of this article is organized as follows.
+We introduce the predictive information and its hierarchical nature.
+Then, the proposed framework and security-oriented extension are presented.
+Finally, we provide some future directions and conclude the article.}